National Cybersecurity Center: Leadership

-Mission and vision

-Mission

-To build a collaborative, operational and interdisciplinary model for cybersecurity and space that transforms our nation’s ability to detect, protect and deter threats.

-Vision

-Our vision is to power the integration of cybersecurity into every facet of society so that interdisciplinary solutions can preempt emerging cyber and space threats.

 Cyber education

-The National Cybersecurity Center provides cybersecurity leadership, with two main pillars: K-12 education with the NCC Student Alliance, and the Adult Education Initiative.
+The NCC provides cybersecurity education, centered around K–12 education with the NCC Student Alliance (NCCSA) and the Adult Education Initiative.

 Student Alliance

-The NCCSA is a Cyber Education Student Organization focusing on cybersecurity.
-The mission of the NCCSA is to respond to the urgent demand for trained cybersecurity talent while recognizing the importance of providing students with knowledge, career, and academic pathway information in this exciting and critical field.

-NCCSA is a school-based network of student-run chapters providing learning, competing, leadership, soft-skills development, networking, skill-building, and social opportunities.
-It began as a grassroots effort of students, teachers, community college peers, and the NCC, who collaborated with partners and stakeholders to organize a student organization that meets the needs of cyberstudents across the country.The NCC has hosted cyber camps, captured the flag, and other events for the students to get hands-on experience.
+The NCCSA is a student organization focused on cybersecurity education.
+NCCSA's intent is to address the growing demand for trained cybersecurity professionals by providing students with knowledge, career guidance, and academic pathways in the field.
+It also runs networks of student-run chapters at schools.
+The organization originated as a collaborative effort among students, educators, community college peers, and the NCC, with support from various partners and stakeholders, to create a student organization that serves the needs of cybersecurity students nationwide.
+The NCC has organized events such as cyber camps, Capture the Flag competitions, and other activities to provide students with hands-on experience in the field.

 Cyber Force

 The NCC Cyber Force Initiative is designed to increase the number of cybersecurity professionals in the workforce and increase the number of underrepresented groups in the cybersecurity workforce.
 The NCC offers both self-guide and instructor-led classes.